A venture studio for young builders · NYC

 Ashley Taylor

-Co-Founder, Radiical Systems
+Co-Founder & CEO, Radiical Systems

 Ashley is a builder, systems designer, and venture partner whose career has moved between global infrastructure and neighborhood-level community building.
 She was the first employee at ConsenSys during Ethereum's founding era, where she helped incubate some of the earliest blockchain ventures, and later designed economic frameworks for institutions ranging from cooperatives to UN Security Council compliance.